Nuestro Amor (RBD song): Background and release

 The telenovela Rebelde began production of its second season in 2005.
-The group (who lead the cast of young actors in the show) recorded their second studio album Nuestro Amor and toured while on break.
+The group (who lead the cast of young actors in the show) recorded their second studio album Nuestro Amor and continued to tour while on break.
 "Nuestro Amor" was released on 25 August 2005 as the album's lead single, and it was used as the new theme song for the show's second season.
 Unlike the first season, parts of the music video were not used for the intro.

 Following the success of the band's Brazilian edition of their debut album, production decided to give Nuestro Amor the same treatment, and had the group record a Portuguese version titled Nosso Amor Rebelde.
 The song's Portuguese version is called "Nosso Amor" and was released as a single in Brazil in May 2006.
-A special music video for this version of the song was planned but ended up being scrapped.
+A new music video for this version of the song was planned but ended up being scrapped.

 An English version of the song was also recorded, under the title "This Is Love" ("Esto Es Amor"), as part of RBD's first English studio album, Rebels, released in November 2006.
 Despite singing the second pre-chorus with Maite Perroni in the original and Portuguese versions, Alfonso Herrera was absent in this version of the song.